jessicaagarwal/Shoonya-wipe/NIST_COMPLIANCE.md

 - Warns about inappropriate method choices
 - Validates device compatibility

-This implementation ensures that organizations can confidently use SafeErasePro for media sanitization while maintaining full NIST SP 800-88r2 compliance.
+This implementation ensures that organizations can confidently use Shoonya Wipe for media sanitization while maintaining full NIST SP 800-88r2 compliance.

 ## Support

 For questions about NIST compliance implementation or usage, refer to:
 - NIST SP 800-88r2 official documentation
-- SafeErasePro user manual
+- Shoonya Wipe user manual
 - Compliance verification tools included with the software